 Q: What kind of impact—artistic, intellectual, communal, civic, social, etc.—do you hope the play will have?

 The Shackles of Liberty is rich in ideas about race, feminism, family, religion, politics, power, and historical change.
 In the same spirit as Broadway’s Hamilton, it delivers a healing message about the meaning of America.
 To me, the story of Thomas Jefferson and Sally Hemings is a kind of American creation myth.
-By delving into the heart of their story, I hope to invite audiences to think of themselves as their descendants, regardless of their actual race, ethnicity, or ancestry.
+By delving into the heart of their story, I hope to encourage audiences to think of themselves as their descendants, regardless of their race, ethnicity, or ancestry.
 Perhaps, by “making the familiar strange,” I can also make the strange familiar—to help release us from the otherizing that now rends American culture and society.

 Q: What is the history of this play?

 I have been working on this project off and on since 1978, when I first read Fawn Brodie’s groundbreaking biography Jefferson: An Intimate History.
 During these 40 years, I have honed my skill as a storyteller, educator, and historian by writing plays, poems, novels, and nonfiction books—many of them dealing with American history, including the writing of the Declaration of Independence.
 All the while I have been following developments in Jeffersonian scholarship, especially the work of Annette Gordon-Reed.
 The Shackles of Liberty is the culmination of an adult lifetime of thought, study, and creative effort.

 Q: What awards and honors has the play received so far?